 - 2 cloves garlic, minced

-Combine all of the ingredients into a bowl or a jar and stir or shake to combine.
-You want this to emulsify, so shaking it is definitely the best.
+Combine all of the ingredients into a bowl or a jar and stir or shake it to combine.
+You want this to emulsify, so shaking it in a sealed jar is definitely the best.

 Divide the noodles into equal portions.
 Add an even amount of the meat mixture, sauce, and broccoli on top of the noodles.
 Garnish with cilantro and peanuts.
 Each person will then toss their noodles and broccoli to coat them with sauce and meat.
 Enjoy!